 Family Activities at Mauna Kea Beach

-The beach is calm and safe for swimming, and it has soft white sand and clear blue water.
-Bring your goggles and let your kids explore life under the sea with a snorkeling tour of Kauna'oa Bay.
+The beach is calm and safe for swimming and has soft white sand and clear blue water.
+Bring your goggles and let your kids explore life underwater with a snorkeling tour of Kauna'oa Bay.
 Enjoy breathtaking views of lava rock formations and colorful reef fish with plenty of time to explore tide pools and swim to shore when ready.
 Though the surf is gentle enough for children, take precautions because there are no lifeguards here.